Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 OpenClaw began as a "weekend hack" by Austrian developer Peter Steinberger.
 The concept: a personal AI assistant that runs on your own devices and answers on the channels you already use — WhatsApp, Telegram, Slack, Discord, Google Chat, Signal, iMessage, IRC, Microsoft Teams, Matrix, LINE, and more.

 The architecture is straightforward: OpenClaw is a messaging gateway that uses Pi's createAgentSession() SDK to embed a full coding agent.
 Each channel gets its own isolated session.
-Docker sandboxing ensures agent code runs safely.
+Docker sandboxing keeps agent code contained.
 Scheduled events enable cron-like triggers.

 Why Pi Made OpenClaw Possible